 Structural movement

-Repair category 2
+Repair category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-Roughcast and render cracking noted however this appears to be longstanding.
+Please see 'Main walls'.

-Dampness, rot and infestation Repair category 1 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
-Staining was noted to the chimney, as visible from the roof space, however this was found to be dry at the time of my inspection.
+Dampness, rot and infestation

+Repair category 1

+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation